Tuscaloosa pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Tuscaloosa?

-On 25 June 2026, Cypress is the dominant pollen source in Tuscaloosa. grass are also present but at lower levels. hazel and willow are not currently active.
+On 16 July 2026, Ambrosia is the dominant pollen source in Tuscaloosa. grass are also present but at lower levels. oak, willow, alder, artemisia, birch, and cypress are not currently active.

 When is pollen season in Tuscaloosa?